insightmagistri/pyespargos/README.md

 * `music-spectrum`: Use the [MUSIC algorithm](https://en.wikipedia.org/wiki/MUSIC_(algorithm)) to display a spatial (angular) spectrum.
 Demonstrates angle of arrival (AoA) estimation.
 * `phases-over-space`: Show the average received phase for each ESPARGOS antenna.
-* `instantanteous-csi`: Plot the current frequency-domain or time-domain transfer function of the measured channel.
+* `instantaneous-csi`: Plot the current frequency-domain or time-domain transfer function of the measured channel.
 * `phases-over-time`: Plot the average received phase for every antenna over time.
 * `combined-array`: Combine multiple ESPARGOS arrays into one large antenna array and visualize the average received phase for each antenna.
 Requires multiple ESPARGOS arrays.